Center for Technology

 - 4,730 database administrators

 - 190 material scientists

 - 700 environmental scientists and specialists

-Additionally, northern Illinois is witnessing a dramatic burst of investment into locally based wireless equipment, application and network providers.
-With national investment activity accelerating toward mobile technologies, it looks like the Chicago region is taking center stage.
-Recent venture funds were created, concentrating the bulk of their investments within the fields of robotics, biotechnology and wireless development.
+Additionally, Northern Illinois is witnessing a dramatic burst of investment into locally based wireless equipment, application, and network providers.
+With national investment activity accelerating toward mobile technology, it looks like the Chicago region is taking center stage.
+Recent venture funds were created, concentrating the bulk of their investments within the fields of robotics, biotechnology, and wireless development.

 As such, Northern Illinois is a world leader in advanced digital communications.
 Geographically positioned as the centerpoint for advanced (high-speed) networks across the U.S., Chicago is home to the largest Internet exchange point in the world, the Chicago NAP (Network Access Point), located downtown.
 Chicago is also home to North America's largest telecommunications "carrier hotel," the Lakeside Technology Center, located downtown.

 World Leader in Advanced Digital Communications Technology

 The Chicago Network Access Point (NAP)--the world's largest Internet exchange point by volume--is located in the central business district.
 The majority of the advanced telecommunications infrastructure within the region connects directly to the NAP in order to exchange traffic.

 Today - Chicago is World Leader in Advanced Digital Communications